-A notice posted at a park in Tokyo on Tuesday explains
+A notice posted at a park in Tokyo on Tuesday explains that the use of radio-controlled aircraft and drones is banned.
+KYODO |

 The ruling Liberal Democratic Party is seeking to ban drone flights over important facilities such as the prime minister’s office and impose penalties on violators, according to a draft bill on drone regulations.